opral/monorepo/source-code/sdk-js/src/adapter-sveltekit/vite-plugin/transforms/refactoring.md

 # Placeholders

 Placeholders are internal variables that get resolved at a later point.
 This makes it more easy to inject something arbitrary into the code.
-Without an additional resolve logic at the time we define them.
+Without an additional resolve infoic at the time we define them.

 Such placeholders are: